 Tip: Most offices require appointments.
 Be sure to check your local city or town website for current hours, fees, and forms before heading in.

-No. Only one partner needs to apply in person, but they must bring all required documents for both people.
+Nope—only one partner needs to go in person to apply.
+But they must bring all the required documentation for both people.

 Who Can Get Married in Ontario?